docker-library/docs/nginx/content.md

 In order to use Amplify, a small Python-based agent software (Amplify Agent) should be [installed](https://github.com/nginxinc/docker-nginx-amplify) inside the container.

 For more information about Amplify, please check the official documentation [here](https://github.com/nginxinc/nginx-amplify-doc).

+## HTTP/2

+HTTP/2 has a requirement of `OpenSSL 1.0.2` and some of the image variants may not meet this requirement.
+If you would like to use HTTP2, use the `nginx:alpine` image.